Armed resistance in Chile (1973–1990): September–December 1973

 After the coup, left-wing guerrilla organizations tried to recruit resistance fighters against the Pinochet regime.
 Some of them had commando-training, having belonged to the GAP (Grupo de Amigos Personales), they had previously served as bodyguards of President Allende.
 Many activists created resistance groups from refugees abroad.
 The Movimiento Juvenil Lautaro or Lautaro Youth Movement (MJL) was formed in December 1982 and the Communist Party of Chile set up an armed wing, which became in 1983 the FPMR (Frente Patriótico Manuel Rodríguez).
 The main guerrilla group, known as the MIR (Movimiento de Izquierda Revolucionaria), suffered heavy casualties in the coup's immediate aftermath, and most of its members fled the country.
 Andreas Pascal Allende, a nephew of President Allende led the MIR from 1974 to 1976, then made his way to Cuba.
 Nevertheless, in the first three months of military rule, the Chilean forces recorded 162 military deaths.
 It is claimed that a total of 756 servicemen and police are reported to have been killed or wounded in clashes with guerrillas in the 1970s.
 Among the killed and disappeared during the military regime were at least 663 Marxist MIR guerrillas.
 The MIR commander, Andrés Pascal Allende, has admitted that the Marxist guerrillas lost 1,500-2,000 fighters killed or disappeared.
-Many guerrillas confessed under torture and several hundred other young men and women, sympathetic to the guerrillas, were detained and tortured and often killed.
-Nearly 700 civilians disappeared in the 1974–1977 period, after being detained by the Chilean military and police.
+Several hundred other young men and women, sympathetic to the guerrillas, were detained and tortured and often killed.
+An unknown number among those involved in resistance operations may have confessed under torture, most likely among non-combatant supporters (ayudistas) in the role of couriers and other clandestine tasks.
+Nevertheless, MIR leadership declared in an official document of March 1975: "Almost all of our imprisoned comrades have had exemplary behavior in the face of torture and murder".

+Further, nearly 700 civilians disappeared in the 1974–1977 period, after being detained by the Chilean military and police.
 Remnants of the MIR also joined Marxist guerrillas from the People's Revolutionary Army (Argentina) (Ejército Revolucionario del Pueblo or ERP) in Argentina in the protracted fight to control Tucumán Province.

 Some 30,000 former Chilean conscripts that served between 1973 and 1990, claiming to be suffering from post-traumatic stress after taking part in the cordon and search operations and night curfews, are currently seeking compensation from the Chilean government.